 X Ray Visions DVD: A Look Inside Portland's Legendary X-Ray Cafe

-In October of 1990 the small space at 214 W. Burnside was still known as the UFO Café, owned by a thickly-accented Greek named Alkis.
+In October of 1990 the small space at 214 W. Burnside was still known as the UFO Café, owned by a thickly-accented Greek guy named Alkis.
 Unorthodox and adventurous in his musical tastes, Alkis hoped to increase his pizza sales by allowing a local band named The Kurtz Project to perform regularly and book other bands.
-Unbeknownst to the musicians and patrons, however, Alkis had been equally adventurous in his financial strategies.
-Some months earlier, in an inspired effort to decrease his overhead, he had also hit on the idea of discontinuing his rent payments.
+Unbeknownst to the musicians and patrons, however, Alkis had been equally adventurous in his financial strategies and had stopped paying rent.

 What was quickly christened the X-Ray Cafe soon featured blocked windows with cheerful signage handpainted above them.
 Underneath the building's gutted upper stories and rusted fire escape, the street-level exterior was whitewashed, and a mural was painted low along the sidewalk.
 The interior was furnished through a constant influx of thrifting scores, dumpster dives, and personal belongings.
 The walls were eventually hung with dozens of frustratingly memorable velvet paintings.